python-gsoc/python-blogs/docs/pull_request_template.md

 # Checklist:

 - [ ] My code follows the style guidelines of this project
+- [ ] I have not added a commit to any .db files as part of my pull request
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings